OpenInternet/System_Administrator_Guide_Text/en/best_practices/network_security/index.md

 - Network Bandwidth - ensure that all logs are generated during off-peak hours to allow the necessary bandwidth during work hours.
 - Time and resources needed for staff to analyze the logs
 - Define a log rotation and archival process
-- Retention Policy - understand the local laws pertaining to retention of data for legal purposes (evidence generation) and for audits & compliance efforts, especially financial and tax data
+- Retention Policy - understand the local laws pertaining to retention of data for legal purposes (evidence generation) and for audits and compliance efforts, especially financial and tax data
 - Monitoring the status of the log management infrastructure (e.g., failures in logging software or log archival media, failures of local systems to transfer their log data) and initiating appropriate responses when problems occur.
 - Security considerations related to online and offline data storage of log data.
 The confidentiality and integrity of the archived logs (on removable media) need to be protected, similar to backup data tapes (Refer to Chapter 8- Data Retention).
 In addition, ensure that old log data is disposed of properly once it is no longer needed.
-- Maintaining the security of the log management infrastructure, including testing and implementing upgrades & updates to the log management infrastructure components - software & hardware. [^audit_log]
+- Maintaining the security of the log management infrastructure, including testing and implementing upgrades and updates to the log management infrastructure components - software and hardware. [^audit_log]
 - Re-configure logging as needed based on policy changes, technology changes, and other factors.
 - Monitor and document anomalies in log settings, configurations, and processes.